 Center for Global Education

 The Center for Global Education is Providence College’s hub for international activity, including development and coordination of student opportunities abroad, facilitating faculty opportunities abroad, and programming directed toward the development of an internationalized campus.

 About the Center

-The Center, in support of the educational mission of PC, aims to provide opportunities for transformative academic and cultural learning experiences to help students develop and acquire the knowledge, attitudes, and skills that will prepare them to:
+The Center of Global Education, in support of the educational mission of PC, aims to provide opportunities for transformative academic and cultural learning experiences to help students develop and acquire the knowledge, attitudes, and skills that will prepare them to:

 - have a diverse and knowledgeable worldview;

 - comprehend the international dimensions of their major field of study;

 - develop cross-cultural sensitivity and adaptability; and